Leafony/CAD_Template/KiCad/README.md

 ## Supported CAD tools
 * KiCad 5.0.0 or later
-* Leafony_Template is for KiCad .xx.
+* Leafony_Template is for KiCad 5.xx.
 * Leafony_Template_V6 is for KiCad 6.xx.

 ## Usage